acandael/actionmaker-v2/src/content/activities/en/indoor-de-anderen.md

 ---
-title: 'The Others'
+title: 'The Others (Indoor)'
 description: 'This program is also inspired by a popular TV concept, namely "The Traitors."'
-image: 'de-anderen/de-anderen-1.jpg'
+image: 'indoor-de-anderen/indoor-de-anderen-1.jpg'
 isGame: true
 features:
   - 'Tactics'